 Durkheim sees anomie as a state of social disintegration.
 Due to a far-reaching social change (here: industrialisation, introduction of the structural principle of division of labour), social differentiations are increasingly emerging (e.g. poor – rich, urban – rural, religious – secularised, etc.).
 The disappearance of old principles of structure and order weakens social cohesion.
 As a result, general social rules are no longer observed; the collective order dissolves and a state of anomie emerges.
 The consequences of this are increased suicide and crime rates.

-Durkheim’s anomie theory describes the effects of the social division of labor developing in early industrialism and the rising suicide rate.
+Durkheim’s concept of anomie describes the effects of the social division of labor developing in early industrialism and the rising suicide rate.
 Accordingly, in times of social upheaval, “collective consciousness” is weakened and previous norms, moral convictions and controls dwindle.
 Old social structural principles, based on the uniformity of the members of society and their lifestyles, are disappearing and are increasingly being replaced by the principle of the division of labour.
 Here the division of labour is more than an economic principle, but represents the central social value base and enables solidarity among the members of society.
 Crises in general, suicides or even crimes are signs of social pathological conditions that endanger the new structural principle of the division of labour.
 A state of anomie (irregularity) is threatening.

 Durkheim notes that crime has an ubiquitous character, i.e. there was and is no society in which there were no deviations from the norm.
 In this respect, crime should not initially be understood as a social pathology – in the sense of a fundamental disturbance of the social.
 On the contrary, crime in modern societies characterized by the division of labor has a function of clarifying the norms.
 Only through the deviation itself and the sanctioning of the breach of the norm does the validity of the norm become visible to all members of society and confirm its validity.
 Criminality is therefore functional in a society based on the division of labour and affirms collective consciousness.